ajtran303/everygoth/README.md

 ### What's it do?

-[@everygoth](https://twitter.com/everygoth) tweets words from the English language appended or prepended by the word "goth."
+[@everygoth](https://twitter.com/everygoth) tweets words from the English language prepended by the word "goth."

 ### How does it work?